In Alaska, pick Juneau over Anchorage

-But although Anchorage is indeed wonderful, it’s at least a few hours’ drive from some of the best bucket-list adventures that Alaska can provide, including hiking on thousands-of-years-old glaciers, watching gravity-defying whales heave themselves out of the water and reeling in halibut so large that folks at home will think your claim is fishy.
+But although Anchorage is indeed wonderful, it requires a longer trip to hike on thousands-year-old glaciers and is at least a few hours’ drive from some of the best bucket-list adventures that Alaska can provide, including watching gravity-defying whales heave themselves out of the water and reeling in halibut so large that folks at home will think your claim is fishy.
 If you don’t want to spend a large portion of your vacation in a car (if you can even find one to rent, because there’s a massive shortage in Alaska this year), Anchorage might not be the best base.

 Location: Anchorage is in south central Alaska, a little over three hours by plane from Seattle.